w3f/Grants-Program/applications/Lastic.md

 ### Ecosystem Fit

 - Lastic fits into the ecosystem by providing users of coretime with an interface to evaluate the current state of cores available, cores purchased/owned, coretime sales opportunities, task assignments, regions created, regions in the instantaneous coretime pool, purchases of instantaneous coretime.
-- Target audience: parachain teams, dapp developers, collators and validators, coretime providers, polkadot analysts and analytics providers, mev actors, dot holders
+- Target audience: parachain teams, dapp developers, smart contract developers, collators and validators, coretime providers, polkadot analysts and analytics providers, mev actors, dot holders
 - The Lastic UI will meet the needs of users who want a user-friendly interface for understanding the current state of coretime on Polkadot.
 Lastic as a whole aims to address the need for a secondary marketplace for blockspace on polkadot by allowing teams with the need for more blockspace to purchase it, as well as teams with a surplus of blockspace to sell it.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - No.